 - Rich in history and art; home of Michelangelo’s David

-- World-famous museums such as the Uffizi Gallery
+- World-famous museums, such as the Uffizi Gallery

-- Large number of courses available in diverse areas
+- Large course offerings in diverse areas

 - Northern Italian food!

 Full of art, history, and amazing food, Florence is one of Italy’s most exhilarating, distinctive, and beautiful cities.
 Located in the heart of Tuscany, Florence is almost in the center of the Italian peninsula with rail lines running in all directions, making travel within Italy and abroad quite easy.
 Even a quick trip to Chianti, located between Florence and Siena, will fill your camera with photos of the breathtaking Italian countryside.